Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Empirical Studies

-\textit{Empirical Calibration Error:} This is the most widely used metric to evaluate the calibration of predicted uncertainties.
+\textit{Empirical Calibration Error:} This is the most widely used metric to evaluate the predictions.
 Since ECE takes only prediction confidence into account and not the complete prediction probability, it is often considered as an insufficient metric~\cite{guo2017calibration}.
 Consequently, variants of this metric have been considered~\cite{nixon2019measuring}.
-In our setup, we adopt the following strategy: we bin the mean of the maximum softmax probabilities from each of the samples into $B$ bins and compute calibration error as the discrepancy between the average confidence and average accuracies in each of these bins: where $N_b$ represents the number of predictions falling in bin $b$ and $\operatorname{acc}(\mathcal{B}_{b})$ is the accuracy and $\operatorname{conf}(\mathcal{B}_{b})$ the average confidence of the samples in bin $b$.
+In our setup, we adopt the following strategy: we bin the maximum softmax probability (confidence) from each of the samples into $B$ bins and compute calibration error as the discrepancy between the average confidence and average accuracy in each of these bins: where $N_b$ represents the number of predictions falling in bin $b$ and $\operatorname{acc}(\mathcal{B}_{b})$ is the accuracy and $\operatorname{conf}(\mathcal{B}_{b})$ the average confidence of the samples in bin $b$.

 \textit{Negative Log Likelihood:} Given the prediction likelihoods, the negative log likelihood metric can be used to obtain a notion of calibration as showed in~\cite{guo2017calibration, gneiting2007strictly}.
-For a set of predictions on given $N$ samples, the NLL metric is defined as follows:
+For a set of predictions on given $N$ samples, NLL is defined as follows: $\sum_{i=1}^{N} -\log p\left(\hat{\mathrm{y}}_i | \mathrm{x}_{i}\right)$.

 \textit{Brier Score:} The Brier score computes the $\ell_2$ metric between the predicted likelihoods and the true labels~\cite{degroot1983comparison,gneiting2007strictly}: